 In the 1850s, boatloads of immigrants flooded into Melbourne seeking their fortune on the goldfields but most of them never made it out of the city.

 Many families broke up as the men headed for the goldfields, leaving their wives and children in Melbourne, living in appalling conditions.
 The city's population mushroomed from approximately 80,000 in 1854 to a staggering 500,000 in 1891.

 With these staggering numbers of people in our city, desperate and homeless, the women, children and wounded, set up home in the only place there was land left, erecting tents on swampy land that is now South Melbourne.
 In fact, our Head Office building is located in this very area.
-Here we respect and acknowledge that the Wurundjeri are the traditional owners of this land.
+Here we respect and acknowledge that the Boonwurrung people are the Traditional Owners of this land.